saich9424/SOEN-691-PROJECT/README.md

 ### Technology Implementation
 * <b>Content-based filtering :</b>
+  * <b>Steps in ALS:  </b>
+    - Loading and preprocessing of data.
+    - Creating a TF-IDF Vectorizer for different categories using the formulas given above.
+    - Split data into train and test.
+    - ALS model selection and evaluation a user product matrix model.
+    - Calculate rmse
+    - Model outputs top N restaurant recommendations for that user based on the ranking of restaurant rating predictions

 * <b>Collaborative filtering :</b> We have used ALS with bias and the forumla for it is user_item interaction+user_mean+item_mean global rating
   * <b>Steps in ALS:  </b>
-    - User restaurant review data is collected ,Parse the data into the input format for the ALS algorithm and built user-restaurant           interaction model
+    - User restaurant review data is collected, Parse the data into the input format for the ALS algorithm and built user-restaurant           interaction model
     - Split data into train and test
     - ALS model selection and evaluation a user product matrix model.
     - Calculate rmse